doctorfree/MirrorCommand/README.md

 - `DISPLAY=:0 nohup npm start &`

 To access the toolbar menu when in mirror mode, press the ALT key.

-If MagicMirror is not installed in either `/usr/local/MagicMirror` or a non-root user's home directory, then the MirrorCommandLine installation will ask if you wish to install MagicMirror and, if so, will install MagicMirror in `/usr/local`.

 ### MirrorCommandLine Installation